sparkflows/sparkflows-docs/docs/quick-start/03-execute-workflow.rst

 Execute Workflow
 ================

-Now click on the Execute button for executing the workflow.
-The results of execution is streamed back into the Browser for viewing them.
+Once you have specified the parameters, click on "Execute" button.
+The results of execution are streamed back into your browser.